 Recent research from PwC and Deloitte, show that shared services greatly assist in business growth through the benefits they provide.

-According to the studies, the top benefit (42%) of implementing shared services is cost savings.
+According to the Global Shared Services 2017 Survey Report by Deloitte, the top benefit of implementing shared services is cost savings.
 From the cost savings received from using shared services, 54% gave the money back to the company, 13% invested in technology, 12% invested in process improvement and 6% invested in talent development, according to the Deloitte 2015 Global Shared Services survey.

 For most businesses, staff is the primary expense of creating a shared service centre, but shared services help with headcount reductions, with 24% saying this was their second biggest benefit of shared services, according to the PwC study.

-The PwC study showed that 21% of companies that used shared services experienced an increase in efficiency.
+The Deloitte 2017 study showed that the key benefit for companies that used shared services was an increase in efficiency.
 Shared services increase efficiency through consolidating systems and processes that are used company wide but are implemented and managed centrally.